rust-unofficial/too-many-lists/src/first-layout.md

 * We're allocating a node that just says "I'm not actually a Node"
 * One of our nodes isn't heap-allocated at all.

 On the surface, these two seem to cancel each-other out.
-We allocate an extra node, but one of our nodes doesn't need to be allocated at all.
+We heap-allocate an extra node, but one of our nodes doesn't need to be heap-allocated at all.
 However, consider the following potential layout for our list:

 ```text